estuary/flow/site/docs/guides/system-specific-dataflows/firestore-to-dwh.md

   Flow uses the provided configuration to initiate a connection with Firestore.

   It maps each available Firestore collection to a possible Flow collection.
-It also generates a capture specification and schemas for each collection.
+It also generates a capture specification and minimal schemas for each collection.

-  You can use the **Collection Selector** to remove or modify collections, or edit the JSON in the **Specification Editor** directly.
+  You can use the **Collection Selector** to remove or modify collections.
+You'll have the chance to tighten up each collection's JSON schema later, when you materialize to Snowflake.

   :::tip
   If you make any changes in the collection editor, click **Next** again.